-Nevertheless, since Rees made these comments, systematic reviews have shown their worth as crucial to the evidence-based practice of health care professionals in particular.
+Nevertheless, since Rees made these comments, systematic reviews have shown their worth as crucial to the evidence-based practice of health care professionals in particular, often used as the basis for the creation of clinical guidelines.
 They are also increasingly being used in other disciplines such as psychology, education, sociology, environmental science, engineering and business management.

-"A systematic review attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
-It uses explicit, systematic methods that are selected with a view to minimizing bias, thus providing more reliable findings from which conclusions can be drawn and decisions made."
-(Cochrane Handbook, V. 5.1.0, 2011)
+"Systematic reviews seek to collate evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
+They aim to minimize bias by using explicit, systematic methods documented in advance with a protocol."
+(Cochrane Handbook, V. 6.1.0, 2019)

 Key characteristics include: